Mammals

 Southern Tamandua

-This South American anteater uses strong claws to dig small holes in ant or termite nests and lick up the insects as they exit.
+This South American anteater uses its strong claws to dig for ants and termites.

 Speke’s Gazelle